This post explores the many reasons to love Los Angeles, California.

 We have the Original Tommy’s, Five Guys, The Habit, The Counter, Umami Burger and all those glorious burgers sold on unassuming diners.
 Some guys are selling half bacon/half beef patties (oh snap!).
 Others are smearing their creations with goat cheese and Asian condiments.
 If you love burgers, this is the place to be.

 19. Lack of Dressing Codes

 Factors such as weather and laid back atmosphere create care-free professional dressing codes.
-It is not uncommon to see people wearing shorts, flip flops, caps or yoga pants at the office.
-I am used to see my coworkers walking around barefoot.
+It is not uncommon to see people wearing shorts, flip-flops, caps or yoga pants at the office.
+I am used to seeing my coworkers walking around barefoot.
 At least, you are not pressured to hide who you are around here.

 Since I am talking about Los Angeles, I have to end this article with a touch of insanity.